How to calculate cpu load using linux top command?

 Keep in mind that there are alternative commands available (such as htop) that provide more user-friendly displays of CPU load and system information.

-by raphaelle , a month ago
+by raphaelle , 7 months ago

 @brock